 For larger projects with complex content requirements, we use a deliverable called a content model to help us sort out the complexity.

 Content models can be time-consuming and complicated, I won’t lie.
-In taking the effort, though, we tackle big questions head-on with our clients: who’s going to use this content?
+However, by taking the time to do this at the beginning of the project, we trigger essential conversations with our clients about content: who’s going to use this?
 How is it created?
 Who will maintain it?
 The content model is one way we avoid the all-too-familiar "11th hour content sh*tstorm".

 Let’s walk through how we create content models at Blenderbox, using a recent example from our re-design of AAAS Science NetLinks.